Legalica Privacy Policy & Data Protection

 11.9 Documentation: Legalica makes available all information necessary to demonstrate compliance with Art.
 28 GDPR.

-- (e) DPIA support: Documentation and assistance for DPIAs involving AI processing, including assessments of automated decision-making risks, algorithmic bias, and data subject rights.
+- (d) DPIA support: documentation and assistance for DPIAs involving AI processing, including assessments of automated decision-making risks, algorithmic bias, and data subject rights.

 13. DATA BREACH NOTIFICATION